xFraud: Explainable Fraud Transaction Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose xFraud, a system for both fraud transaction detection and explanation generation on model prediction.
-Specifically, heterogeneous graphs are constructed and a self-attentive heterogeneous graph neural network is leveraged for risky transaction scoring.
-To generate explanations, we design a revised graph explainer that could directly provide explanations on heterogeneous graphs.
-We conduct experiments on two real-world transaction datasets and show that our predictor is the best performer compared with other strong baselines.
-We show by real-world case studies that, with the xFraud explainer, we can generate convincing explanations at both feature-level and graph-level to assist further decision-making of business units.
+In this paper, we propose xFraud, a system for detecting fraud transaction and explaining model prediction.
+Specifically, a heterogeneous graph is constructed and a self-attentive heterogeneous graph neural network is leveraged for risky transaction scoring. {We further design a learnable hybrid explainer that leverages both GNNExplainer and centrality measures to learn node- and edge-level explanations simultaneously.} {Through extensive experiments on real-world datasets, we show the proposed xFraud detector+ can efficiently process billion-scale heterogeneous graphs and outperform the competitive baselines.} More importantly, xFraud is the first work that quantifies a strong agreement between human perception and explainer outputs.
+Real-world case studies illustrate that with the hybrid xFraud explainer, we can generate convincing explanations to assist further decision-making of business units.